ryjen/libcoda-format/README.md

 ```

-format plays nice with streams:
+format tries to play nice with streams:

 ```c++